AlonsoEvan/movie_recommender_system/README.md

     `wget https://repo.continuum.io/archive/Anaconda3-5.1.0-Linux-x86_64.sh
     bash Anaconda3-5.1.0-Linux-x86_64.sh`

 2. Clone this GitHub repository to local.

+3. Go to [Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset/data) to downlowd the data to the directory.

-Go into the directory, and create a conda environment with all required packages and dependecies.
+4. Go into the directory, and create a conda environment with all required packages and dependecies.

     `conda env create -f myenv`

 Then, activate the conda environment by entering `source activate myenv`.

-3. Go to [Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset/data) to downlowd the data, and save the data in the GitHub folder cloned from the previous step.

-4. Now enter `python application.py`.
+5. Now enter `python application.py`.
 The app should be running.
 Have fun!

 ## Website link
 [Link to the web app](http://final-deploy-dev.us-west-2.elasticbeanstalk.com/)